rimusz/coreos-cluster-osx/README.md

 * There you can `Up`, `Suspend`, `Halt`, `Reload` CoreOS vagrant VMs
 * Under `Up & OS shell` OS Shell will be opened when `vagrant up` finishes and it will have such environment set:
 ````
-1) etcd discovey token will be automaticly replaced from 'https://discovery.etcd.io/new'
+1) etcd discovery token will be automaticly replaced from 'https://discovery.etcd.io/new'
 on each 'vagrant up'
 2) Path to ~/coreos-osx-cluster/bin where etcdclt and fleetctl binaries are stored
 3) FLEETCTL_TUNNEL=127.0.0.1:2322 for the fleetctl tunnel to work properly